Esri/hub.js/docs/DEV-PLAN.md

 - determining what functions are core to the CRUD operations of Initiatives & Solutions
 - translating those functions into TypeScript and adding useful jsDoc comments
-- ensuring any platform-level dependant "services" are available in ArcGIS-REST-js
+- ensuring any platform-level dependent "services" are available in ArcGIS-REST-js
   - i.e. working with oAuth application registration, image resources etc
-- ensuring any hub-level dependant "services" are available in Hub.js
+- ensuring any hub-level dependent "services" are available in Hub.js
   - i.e. registering site domains w/ the Hub API
 - writing comprehensive unit tests
   - goal is 100% code-coverage